 While the Board is committed to recommending for nomination the best individuals to fill Director roles, it believes that diversity is important to ensure that Board members have the necessary range of perspectives, experience and expertise required to achieve effective stewardship of the Corporation.
-Accordingly, on February 12, 2015 the Board adopted a Diversity Policy that recognizes the importance of diversity, including gender diversity.
+Accordingly, the Board has adopted a Diversity Policy that recognizes the importance of diversity, including gender diversity.

 The Diversity Policy, which includes provisions relating to the identification and nomination of women directors, provides that in fulfilling its role in recommending to the Board candidates for Director nominations, the members of the Governance and Nominating Committee (a) consider candidates that are highly qualified based on their experience, education, expertise, personal qualities, and general and sector specific knowledge, (b) consider diversity criteria, among other relevant criteria, when determining the optimum composition and balance for the Board, (c) review potential candidates from a variety of backgrounds and perspectives, having in mind the Corporation's diversity objectives, and (d) ensure that at least one woman is included in the short list of candidates being considered for nomination for a Board position in order to support the specific objective of gender diversity.
-The Policy provides that the Committee will assess the effectiveness of the Board nomination process in achieving the Corporation's diversity objectives on an annual basis.
+The Policy provides that the Committee will assess the effectiveness of the Board nomination process in achieving the Corporation's diversity.

 The Board recognizes that gender diversity is a significant aspect of diversity, and acknowledges the important role of women in contributing to diversity of perspectives in the Boardroom.
-There are currently three women on the Board, representing 16% of the Directors of the Corporation.
+There are currently four women on the Board, representing 20% of the Directors of the Corporation.
 Four of the proposed nominees for election as Directors are women.
-If the proposed nominees are elected at the Meeting, women will constitute 20% of the Directors of the Corporation.
+If the proposed nominees are elected at the Meeting, women will constitute 19% of the Directors of the Corporation.
 The Corporation has not adopted a target regarding women on the Board as the Board believes that such an arbitrary target would not be in the best interests of the Corporation.

 The Governance and Nominating Committee monitors the Corporation's progress in achieving the objectives of the Diversity Policy.
-Following the adoption of the Diversity Policy in February of 2015, the number of women Directors doubled at the Annual Meeting in May of 2015.
+Since the adoption of the Diversity Policy in 2015, the number of women Directors has doubled.
 The Governance and Nominating Committee measures the effectiveness of the Diversity Policy by ensuring that gender diversity is a consideration in the search process for new Directors and by monitoring the number of women on the Board.